WWF Road to WrestleMania

 WWF Road to WrestleMania is a video game released on the Game Boy Advance handheld console by THQ, based on the World Wrestling Federation's pay-per-view of the same name.
-It was the first WWF game to be released on the Game Boy Advance, and the only one released under the WWF name, as the promotion was renamed in 2002.
+The game was released in Europe on November 16, 2001 and North America on November 19, 2001.
+It was the first WWF game to be released on the Game Boy Advance, and the only one released under the WWF name, as the promotion was renamed to WWE in 2002.
 The main part of the game is the season mode where players have to win matches to get a heavyweight championship title match.

 The game was succeeded by WWE Road to WrestleMania X8.